OIgaB/auth/README.md

 - clearing the stored token in MongoDB to invalidate the session;
 - handling authentication and server errors with structured responses.

+### Getting current user process includes:
+- extracting the JWT from the Authorization header;
+- verifying the JWT signature and expiration;
+- extracting the user identifier from the token payload;
+- finding the user in the database by identifier;
+- handling authentication and server errors with structured responses.

 ---

 ## Getting Started